mimblewimble/site/index.md

                 Open
               </h2>
               <span>
-                Grin is developed openly, by open source developers based in different countries.
+                Grin is developed openly, by developers distributed all over the world.
 It's not controlled by any company, foundation or individual.
 The coin distribution is designed to be as fair (but not gratis) as is known to be possible.
               </span>
             </div>
             <!-- //DOT -->